-If you are a woman and identify as lesbian, bisexual or questioning, we welcome you.
+If you are a woman and identify as lesbian, bisexual, transgender or questioning,

-If you are an ally or have a friend or family member who is gay, we welcome you.
+If you are an ally, or have a friend or family member who is lgbtq, we welcome you.

-If you stumbled upon this website and have strong views about gay people,
+If you stumbled upon this website and have strong views about lgbtq people,

 we hope you stay for a while and read a story or two.